softmatterlab/SmartTrap/README.md

 ## Hardware
 The SmartTrap system is based on the MiniTweezers optical tweezers instrument, details of which you can find here: <http://tweezerslab.unipr.it/cgi-bin/home.pl>
 Below we provide lists of the components you need to assemble your own system along with guidlines on assembly and installation of the system.

 ### Components
 The components of the system are split into separate units.

-### Schematics and custom mechanical components.
+Files listing the different components are found in the components folder.

 ### Assembly instructions
-To assemble the instrument follow the steps outlined in the video () Detailed instructions are also available on the minitweezers webpage: <http://tweezerslab.unipr.it/cgi-bin/home.pl>
+The assembly of the instrument is outlined in the video ().

 ## Electronics
 The optical tweezers instrument is controlled by a custom electronics controller.
 This controller consists of 3 separate circuit boards (PCBs) which are connected together via ribbon cables.